 Any business that wants to start building a valuable brand needs to be making long-term commitments to social media activity.
 It’s such a rich avenue — allowing you to reach new audiences and showcase creativity in various forms — that going without it (or even just neglecting it somewhat) is an ill-advised move.

 Social media is taxing, of course.
-Feeds move quickly, as do trends, and there are numerous platforms to consider: at a minimum, there’s Twitter, Facebook, and Instagram, but you shouldn’t overlook channels like Pinterest or Snapchat depending on your business.
+Feeds move quickly, as do trends, and there are numerous platforms to consider: at a minimum, there’s Twitter, Facebook, Instagram and of course, LinkedIn but you shouldn’t overlook channels like Pinterest or Snapchat depending on your business.
 So much goes into social media promo that you need an in-house social media manager, or even a team, using tools like SocialOomph or Viralpep to work with optimal efficiency.

 Cash flow is core to all business operations, but it’s particularly significant when you’re running a small business because you’re relatively vulnerable: both when it comes to keeping your operation going and regarding your industry image (you don’t want to be seen as struggling).
 You can be profitable but still reach a point of failure due to poor timing with payments.

 Using a cloud-based accounting tool with banking, analysis and payroll will help massively, allowing you to keep everything in one place and keep the books balanced without too much hassle.
 For its low cost and compatibility, Wave accounting is definitely worth a try, while Xero and QuickBooks are some of the biggest names out there (though there’s no shortage of alternatives if you prefer).

 This is a really broad category, but it’s one of the most important things you can delegate because admin soaks up so much time.
 Think about your average workday, and make a list of everything you do on that day that counts as the connective tissue between your important tasks: things like entering data, updating your schedule, fielding calls, arranging travel, etc.